-PHYSICIAN'S ORDER

-Name of child Date
+PHYSICIAN'S ORDER Name of child Date

 Address Date of birth

-Condition for which drug is being adm ninistered :
+Condition for which drug is being a administered :

 Name of drug:

 Amount of drug :

 Time of administration:

-Relevant side effects to be observed, if any:
+Relevant side effects to be observ ved, if any:

 Other suggestions:

-Length of time during which medicat tion shall be administered: Fromto(DATES) -
+Length of time during which med dication shall be administered: Fromtottotototototo to

 (M.D.
 SIGNATURE)

 (ADDRESS)

 TELEPHONE #

-AUTHORIZATION OF A PARENT OR GUARDIAN CONCERNING THE ADMINISTRATION
+AUTHORIZATION OF A PARE ENT OR GUARDIAN CONCERNING THE ADMINISTRATION

-OF ABOVE MEDICINES BY SCHO OOL PERSONNEL
+OF ABOVE MEDICINES BY SO CHOOL PERSONNEL

-To Date
+То Date

-(Name of school) I hereby request that school person nnel give my child
+(Name of school) I hereby request that school per /

 (Name of child)

 Street (Signature) Town or City

-PHN - 85 (5-70) 2M Telephone #
+PHN - 85 (5-70) 2M Telephone # Conn.
+State Dept. of Health ¥